dwkim78/ASTRiDE/README.md

 |---|---|
 | <div align="center"> <img src="./astride/datasets/images/mgm035.default.png" width="500"></div> | <div align="center"> <img src="./astride/datasets/images/mgm035.tuned.png" width="500"></div> |

 In the image, you can see the diffraction spike of the brightest stars, which is a sort of streaks.
 Left panel shows the result using the default ASTRiDE parameter setting, and it did not detect any streak.
-In the right panel, the two parameters are tuned (i.e. ```shape_cut = 0.3``` and ```radius_dev_cut = 0.4```), and ASTRiDE detects the spike.
+In the right panel, the two parameters were tuned (i.e. ```shape_cut = 0.3``` and ```radius_dev_cut = 0.4```), and ASTRiDE detected the spike.
 As you can clearly see, the spike shares its border with other stars, and thus it is not actually look like a streak anymore.
-That is the reason why it is not detected with the default setting.
+That is the reason why it was not detected with the default setting.
 Nevertheless, as this example shows, you can decide your own criteria based on your needs.

 ### System Requirement